-Spirit of NH Awards / NH Volunteer of the Month
+Spirit of NH Awards

 This annual recognition program is administered by Volunteer NH in collaboration with the Office of the Governor.
 Spirit of New Hampshire awards honor outstanding contributions to volunteerism throughout the state of New Hampshire.
 They augment the many local recognition events that show appreciation for the work of community volunteers and volunteer programs